Insight: On Facebook, app makers face a treacherous path

 But even if it left some companies in ruins, app makers who take the long view concede that Facebook's crackdown had an unintended benefit: It helped deflate a social media bubble propped up by unsustainable startups.

-"You need a real business model now," said Aaron Ginn, an expert in Web traffic development who works for StumbleUpon, a website discovery app.
+"You need a real business model now," said Aaron Ginn, an expert in Web traffic development who formerly worked for StumbleUpon, a website discovery app.
 "You can't rely on viral growth."

 Branchout Chief Executive Rick Marini said his company was in the midst of improving its own offering.